 After serving as a deputy prosecuting attorney for several years, Commissioner Davis was elected to the position of Prosecuting Attorney in 1958.
 He was re-elected three times and served in that capacity until he returned to private practice in 1974.
 Sometime thereafter, he was appointed to the position of part-time Court Commissioner.
 He served in that capacity until 1994, retiring due to poor health.
 He moved to Spokane, Washington and lived with his daughter until his death on April 8, 2000.

 Pamela Peterson was appointed to serve as a Superior Court Commissioner in July 2016.
-Pamela worked at the Kennewick Office of the Attorney General from 1998 through 2009, where she focused on litigation in the areas of dependency and termination of parental rights cases.
-Pamela also advised Walla Walla Community College, Columbia Basin College, and various state agencies.
+She worked at the Kennewick Office of the Attorney General from 1998 through 2009, where she focused on litigation in the areas of dependency and termination of parental rights cases.
+Commissioner Peterson also advised Walla Walla Community College, Columbia Basin College, and various state agencies.

-In 2009, Pamela moved to the private sector and served as an associate and then as a partner at Cowan, Moore, Luke, Carrier and Peterson.
+In 2009, Commissioner Peterson moved to the private sector and served as an associate and then as a partner at Cowan, Moore, Luke, Carrier and Peterson.
 She focused on family law and civil litigation while at Cowan Moore.
-Pamela later worked as a parents’ representation attorney for the State Office of Public Defense on cases involving dependency and termination of parental rights.
+She later worked as a parents’ representation attorney for the State Office of Public Defense on cases involving dependency and termination of parental rights.

-Pamela graduated from Willamette University School of Law in 1997.
-Prior to that, Pamela obtained a Bachelor’s Degree in Elementary Education at Central Washington University, where she graduated summa cum laude as a President’s Scholar.
-Pamela also received her graduate degree in Education.
+Commissioner Peterson graduated from Willamette University School of Law in 1997.
+Prior to that, she obtained a Bachelor’s Degree in Elementary Education at Central Washington University, where she graduated summa cum laude as a President’s Scholar.
+Commissioner Peterson also received a graduate degree in Education.